This post may contain affiliate links.

 The ingredients for Yorkshire Puddings laid out on a counter top.
 Three eggs, milk, plain flour, salt, oil and water.

-• Sunflower oil – Or vegetable oil, or dripping.
-Just NOT olive oil.
+• Oil – Olive oil, sunflower oil, or vegetable oil, or dripping.
+Just NOT extra virgin olive oil.
 We need to use something that can be heated to a very high temperature.
-Cover the bottom of the muffin tray holes to make sure the Yorkshires don’t burn or stick.
+Cover the bottom of the muffin tray holes to make sure the Yorkshires don’t burn or stick

 • Plain flour – It’s important to use this and NOT self-raising flour for this recipe